 Orders under the Inheritance (Provision for Family and Dependants Act) 1975: example of an order under s.10

-The deceased, before 18 March 1986 and within six years of death, makes a lifetime gift to his mistress of £100,000 gross, upon which she pays the tax of £5,225.
-In proceedings under the I(PFD)A 1975 after his death, the court finds that an order under s.10 is appropriate, and orders the mistress to make the maximum provision of £94,775 as an addition to the deceased’s ‘net estate’ (which alone can be the subject of an Inheritance order).
+On 1 March 2013 Joseph made a gift of £500,000 to a trust that he had set up for his mistress.
+The trustees paid the tax of £35,000 due on the transfer into the trust.
+Joseph died in March 2015.
+In proceedings under the I(PFD)A 1975 after his death, the court finds that an order under s.10 is appropriate, and orders the trustees to make the maximum provision of £465,000 as an addition to the deceased’s ‘net estate’ (which alone can be the subject of an Inheritance order).

-If the order had required the mistress to provide £50,000, the repayment would be limited to so much of the £5,225 tax as was attributable to the equivalent of £50,000 grossed up as the top slice of the value transferred.
+If the order had required the trustees to provide only £100,000 then the repayment of tax would be limited to £25,000, being so much of the tax as is attributable to the £100,000, grossed up at lifetime rates, as the top slice of the value transferred.
 There would be corresponding limitations on the reduction in the lifetime cumulations and in the amounts to be included in the death estate.